fauna/fauna-jvm/README.md

     ));
 ```

-Passed variables are encoded to an appropriate type and passed to Fauna’s HTTP
+Passed variables are encoded to an appropriate type and passed to Fauna's HTTP
 API.
 This helps prevent injection attacks.

 <!-- TODO: Subqueries -->